-2.7 C

 • Daily Walks: Astrid Lindgren walked through Tegnérlunden every day on her way from her home on Dalagatan to her work at the publishers Rabén & Sjögren.

 • Literary Inspiration: One evening, Lindgren saw a little boy sitting alone on a bench in Tegnérlunden as dusk fell.
-This sight inspired her to write the first chapter of her novel “Mio, my Son.”.
+This sight inspired her to write the first chapter of her novel “Mio, My Son.”.

 • Bronze Sculpture: In 1996, sculptor Majalisa Alexanderson unveiled a bronze sculpture of Astrid Lindgren in Tegnérlunden.